makob/weewx-mqtt-input/README.md

 Please note the following limitations (all in the name of simplicity):

 * Only Python3 is supported.
 You need to run at least WeeWX version 4.x.
+  The rest of this file assumes you're on WeeWX version 5.
 * Only a single value per MQTT topic is supported -- just the way MQTT is supposed to be used.
 * TLS is not (yet) supported.